All the electricity providers in Ireland have higher standing charges for rural households compared to urban ones.

 How much extra are Rural households charged for Electricity ?

-The differences ranged from €34 to €51 .
+The differences ranged from €34 to €51 a year.
 You can see the figures in the table below.
 (Prices include VAT)

-The unit rates are the same for rural and urban homes – it is the standing charge that is higher.
+Each electricity supplier will charge the same unit rates (kwh) for rural and urban homes – it is just the standing charge that is higher for rural homes.

 In our main comparison of electricity charges – we use the urban rates.